-In Spring 2016 sparqs is also commencing a related, but distinct, project relating to the engagement of students in transnational education (TNE).
 An increasing feature of the work of Scotland’s universities, TNE involves students studying through Scottish universities at overseas campuses which are managed either directly by a Scottish university or through a locally-based partner organisation.

 Transnational education presents many challenges for universities, students’ associations and of course for staff and students at TNE campuses, ranging from the administrative to the cultural, and this is reflected in the complexity of ensuring students play a key role in shaping decisions about the learning experience.

 There are questions around how students on TNE courses can be involved at an individual level in shaping their learning experiences, but also broader questions around how students' association activities and other institution-wide quality processes can best accommodate and respond to the experiences and views of TNE students.

 The project is exploring these questions through the prism of elements 3, 4 and 5 of the Student Engagement Framework for Scotland, namely: